Thank you all for your continued support! We are no longer taking tree orders for 2014. Please, stay tuned for the 2015 tree give away next spring!

-Would you like to volunteer for the MillionTrees Project in March of 2013?!
-Click here for more information.
+Would you like to volunteer for the MillionTrees Project in march of 2014?!
+Click here for more information

 The MillionTrees Project was initiated in 2007 to help further our mission to protect, preserve and restore the natural environment of our nation’s major rivers and their watersheds.
 Our mission is to not only clean up the riverways, but to also enhance the watershed by planting native trees and removing invasive plants.

 In 2007 we started collecting and planting acorns with a goal of growing one million trees within the next 5-10 years.
 After two to three growing seasons, the trees are harvested and replanted within towns and cities that have joined in our efforts.

 Why is this project important?

 Over the last 150 years there has been a decline in tree diversity along the shorelines of the Midwest’s mightiest rivers as hardwood trees (such as oaks, hickories, pecan, paw paw, etc.) have been depleted for fuel and building materials, and by flooding and disease.
 Everyone assumes that there is an abundance of wildlife on the river, but many species have nearly disappeared because of the absence of food as the trees that currently exist on the river have little or no food value for wildlife.

 The MillionTrees Project will only plant trees that produce nuts and fruit so that ducks, songbirds, squirrels, wild turkeys, etc. have a viable food source.
 These strong hardwoods also create a wonderful habitat for wildlife and nesting birds.